 The Cage begins with the spaceship USS Enterprise, commanded by Captain Pike (Jeffrey Hunter, The Searchers), answering a distress call from the mysterious planet Talos IV.
-The landing party, which includes a strangely agitated alien science officer Mr. Spock (Leonard Nimoy, Invasion of the Body Snatchers), finds a group of Federation scientists who were reported missing years before.
+The landing party, which includes a Vulcan science officer, Mr. Spock (Leonard Nimoy, Invasion of the Body Snatchers), finds a group of Federation scientists who were reported missing years before.
 But things aren’t as they appear to be.

 Reaction & Thoughts: